Travel and Expense Management 101

 What is travel expense management?

-• Aligning company goals to business travel
+• Aligning corporate goals with business travel

-• Creating and enforcing corporate travel policies
+• Designing and enforcing travel policies

-• Tracking and analysing expenses
+• Tracking, analysing, and reporting expenses

-• Building approval processes for travel requests
+• Building approval workflows for travel requests

-• Ensuring the safety and satisfaction of travellers
+• Ensuring traveller safety and satisfaction

-• Measuring how much profit yields from travel-related investments
+• Measuring the return on travel-related investments

 What are the types of travel expenses?